 Advice or referral can be made via MARU (0300 1231 116) or for Vulnerable Adults (0300 1234 131).
+All members of staff must also inform the DSL/DDSL of any concerns.

 6.15 Contextual Safeguarding

 Safeguarding incidents can be associated with factors outside of school.
 All staff should be considering the context within which such incidents and or/behaviours occur.
 This is known as contextual safeguarding which simply means assessments of children should consider whether wider environmental factors are present in a child's life that are a threat to their safety and/or welfare.